 Of course, this all assumes that you will be conscious be when the plane crashes into the ocean, which is unlikely to be the case.

-Are You More Likely to Die in a Plane or Car Crash?
+You Are More Likely to Die in a Car Crash

 There are no two ways about it: you are much more likely to die in a car crash than a plane crash.